Chart Color Schemes

 Manly West has emerging levels of nearby infrastructure activity, ranking in the 34thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 13 projects that could influence the area.
-Notable projects include Wynnum Manly Lota Foreshores Master Plan, East Village Mixed-Use Precinct, Mayfair Village Shopping Centre Expansion, and New Special School on Brisbane's Bayside.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 15 projects likely to impact the area.
+Notable projects include Mayfair Village Shopping Centre Expansion, New Special School on Brisbane's Bayside (scheduled for completion in 2023), Rivermakers Precinct (commenced in June 2022), and Manly Road Residences (expected to finish by late 2024).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.